ClathomasPrime/linear-prefs/tex/notes.md

     end up being single crossing under certain assumptions, and you can easily prove things (I think - I really really don't understand all the economics mumbo jumbo)).

-Representative Voting
-====
-[!]
-Rothstein, P. (1991) Representative Voter Theorems.
-Public Choice 72(2-3): 193-212

-    Introduces a very cool notion of representative voter

-Computational Complexity of checking a condition on a pref set
-====

-[!]
-Are There Any Nicely Structured Preference Profiles Nearby? citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.377.3567&rep=rep1&type=pdf

-    Problem: how many {voters, outcomes} must you delete to get a _____ set of preferences

-[!]
-Computational aspects of nearly single-peaked electorates. https://arxiv.org/abs/1211.2627

-    Concurrent with previous paper, but focusing on single-peaked (with a bit more detail)

 [!]
 A characterization of the single-peaked domain. https://link.springer.com/article/10.1007/s00355-010-0476-3

     Prove that single-peaded is equivalent to "worst-restricted" (among any tripple of outcomes,